shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-1-importing-sgtk.md

 ---
 layout: default
-title: Importing sgtk
+title: Part 1 Importing sgtk
 pagename: part-1-importing-sgtk-guide
 lang: en
 ---

-# Importing sgtk
+# Part 1 - Importing sgtk

 The sgtk API is contained in a python package called `sgtk`.
 Each Toolkit configuration has it's own copy of the API.
 In order to use the API on a project's configuration, you must import the sgtk package from the configuration